 Learn more about the GEDI Charter here.

 As members of Open Doors, we, as corporate citizens, undertake to provide opportunities into the workplace including: training, placements, apprenticeships, community supports and employment opportunities for those people most in need in Irish society.
 We will be a responsible employer by adhering to the following principles:

 - A clear plan to foster diversity, inclusion and social mobility;

 - Paths to drive upward mobility within our organisations.

 We will actively participate in sharing and learning across the network, including forums.

 Gender Pay Gap Reporting

 The Gender Pay Gap shows the difference in the average hourly rate of pay between men and women in an organisation, expressed as a percentage of average male earnings.
 This is different to equal pay, which is the legal requirement to pay men and women equally for the same work.

-Employers in Ireland with 250 or more employees are now required to publish their gender pay gap data before the end of 2022, within 6 months of their chosen snapshot date.
-We have chosen the snapshot date of 30 June 2022 for the purposes of our reporting requirements, and you can read our 2022 Gender Pay Gap Report by clicking here.
+Employers in Ireland with 250 or more employees are required to publish their gender pay gap data annually, within 6 months of their chosen snapshot date.
+We have chosen the snapshot date of 30 June for the purposes of our 2023 reporting requirements, and you can read our 2023 Gender Pay Gap Report by clicking here.